Overview

 Performance metrics

-Ten metrics, aligned with government priorities, will be phased in over a three-year period starting in 2020–2021.
+Ten metrics, aligned with government priorities, were phased in over a three-year period starting in 2020–2021.

 The metrics reflect institutions’ individual strengths and distinct mandates, as well as the role institutions play in their local communities and economies.